FlatFilers/csvjson-app/README.md

 Extending
 =========

-To add a new tool, follow these steps:
+To add a new tool, best to look at an existing example.
+For example csv2json.
+Follow these steps:

 1. Create a controller (under application/controllers/).
 Must inherit MY_Controller.
 2. Create a view (under application/views/).
+3. Create the conversion Javascript file (under js/src/csvjson).
+This file will contain your new conversion function on the CSVJSON global.
-3. Create a Javascript file (under js/src/).
+3. Create the UI Javascript file (under js/src/).
+This will drive the UI, and call your conversion function to do the work.
 4. Create a CSS file (under css) or you can put your CSS directly inside css/main.css.
 5. Update `$config['assets']` located in the `application/config/assets.php` file and add reference to your Javascript and optionally CSS files.

 You are then ready to code.
-In development (ENVIRNOMENT=development), your Javascript and CSS files get loaded.
+In development (ENVIRONMENT=development), your Javascript and CSS files get loaded.

 Deploy for production